 First, there are concerns about the poor to mediocre quality of many childcare programs.
 Research showing that quality is important for all children has led some to argue that the only way to insure quality at a national level is to provide a comprehensive program of services for all young children.
-Second, in numerous surveys teachers report that a substantial proportion of children experience significant problems in the transition to kindergarten.
+Should public schools take an active role in providing pre-K services and if so, for whom?

-And finally, the failure of many children to learn to read, the achievement gap between white children and children of color, and continued evidence of school failure for many children from low-income families have resulted in a call for increased attention to early education as one way to promote later school success for all children.
+- Second, in numerous surveys teachers report that a substantial proportion of children experience significant problems in the transition to kindergarten. - And finally, the failure of many children to learn to read, the achievement gap between white children and children of color, and continued evidence of school failure for many children from low-income families have resulted in a call for increased attention to early education as one way to promote later school success for all children.